nharren/ExtendedDateTimeFormat/README.md

 1. Bold means one or many values.
 2. "|" symbolizes the logical "or".
 3. Contents between "[" and "]" are optional.
+4. "{" and "}" used with "|" means one of the choices.

 ##### EDTF